SciKnowEngine/SciKnowEngine.github.io/_posts/2017-05-19-DontBeATroll.md

 ['a climate falsehood you can check yourself'](http://daviddfriedman.blogspot.com/2014/02/a-climate-falsehood-you-can-check-for.html).
 Attempting to use the dark arts of spin when creating a scientifically-driven policy argument is a bad idea.
     * We cannot and should not attempt to play these people at their own game.
 We will lose.
-    * At the 2017 White House Correspondents Dinner, Hasan Minhaj said *"We're living in this strange time, when ***trust is more important than truth***"*. (https://youtu.be/Of6PLJbMnxE?t=12m45s).
+    * At the 2017 White House Correspondents Dinner, Hasan Minhaj said "We're living in this strange time, when ***trust is more important than truth***". ([video](https://youtu.be/Of6PLJbMnxE?t=12m45s)).
-    Presenting the science correctly, vividly and transparently must therefore be a high priority.
+    We have to find ways to establish trustworthiness with people who currently don't believe the research and choose instead to grasp, easy-to-understand, wrong answers.
 3. Currently, the most accessible repository of the world's scientific knowledge is the scientific literature.
 This provides a valuable resource for knowledge engineering work and building models of what is reported in the literature can provide insight into the underlying